networking

 Classful network addressing was released in 1981 and used until classless routing became a thing years later.
 It was created to provide a way to divide addressing space in small, medium and large networks.
 Class A, B, C, D and E respectively.
 I want you to envision a this like you would a pizza pie.
 When a pizza isn’t cut up, nowhere near as many people can eat it, thus making the world a much darker and dim place.
 When you slice that sucker up however, more people get to eat and those who want more can grab a second slice.

-- Class A starts at
+• Class A starts at 0: Intended for large organizations

-- Class C starts at
+• Class C starts at 110: Intended for medium-to-large organizations

-and was reserved for experimental and future use
+• Class E starts at 1111: Reserved for experimental and future use

 It’s important to understand that subnet masks work with each class listed above and all that it does is help to define the addresses that can be used.
 Since this can get confusing I’ll provide another list.
 It’s important to understand that an octet is an informational unit consisting of 8 bit groupings and is not uncommonly used within the networking realm.
 Don’t freak out just yet, I’ll explain further below.

-- Class A The 1st octet identifies the network portion of the address
+• Class A The 1st octet identifies the network portion of the address 255.0.0.0 Remember the list above?

 Let’s say we have a 255.255.255.0 mask